Updated: Dec 12, 2022

 It’s clear that the process by which Bitcoin is legitimised is also the environmental downfall of the currency.

-Due to the increased difficulty of mining Bitcoin, the reward for mining is halved every four years and can be predicted on the ‘Bitcoin Clock.’
-The decreased viability of mining combined with a rising Bitcoin price results in miners needing to cut costs wherever possible and often they use older, less energy-efficient equipment (Source: Financial Times).
+Due to the increased difficulty of mining Bitcoin, the reward for mining is halved every four years and can be predicted on the ‘Bitcoin Halving Clock.’
+The decreased viability of mining combined with a rising Bitcoin price results in miners needing to cut costs wherever possible, and often, they use older, less energy-efficient equipment (Source: Financial Times).

 Access CCAF’s study here.